Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "We don’t even know how many species they destroyed," Fiin said.
 He hung his head sadly.
 "But at a minimum… thousands.
 Tens of thousands, most likely.
 Tens of thousands of our fellow sophont species, *trillions* of individuals, all mercilessly eradicated because they might pose a *potential* future danger to the Igraen Hegemony.
 That, esteemed attendees, is the kind of ruthlessness we are up against."

 "It is the fate that was reserved for Humanity.
-We’ve since learned their final plan before they triggered the War for Gao, before My Father became a hindrance to their machinations...was to trigger an interstellar war between our peoples."
+We’ve since learned their final plan before they triggered the War for Gao, before My Father became a hindrance to their machinations... was to trigger an interstellar war between our peoples."

 The pair let a gentle susurrus of whispered comments swell and die around them before Thurrsto moved the history forward.